 How to Reach Jagannath Temple:

-The nearest airport is Bhubaneswar, 60 km.
+The nearest airport is Bhubaneswar which is about 60 km from temple.
 One can take a taxi to Puri from the airport.
 Ola and Uber are also available at the airport.

-Puri is a terminus on the East Coast Railway having direct express and super fast train links with New Delhi, Mumbai, Kolkata, Okha, Ahmedabad, Tirupati etc.
+Puri is a is well connected to East Coast Railway having direct express and super fast train links with major cities of North India.

 ALSO READ: ABOUT HORANADU ANNAPOORNESHWARI TEMPLE

 It took three generations worth of time and effort to brick up the humongous walls of the famous Puri’s Jagannath Puri Temple located in Odisha.
 The temple is of utmost importance to the Hindu devotees because it is one among the Char-Dham Pilgrimages.
 It conjointly is a mighty historical structure designed concerning millennia a gone, within the year 1078. many individuals visit Odisha to achieve Lord Juggernaut blessings.

 The temple is legendary for its annual Rath Yatra that is witnessed by millions because the 3 stupendous chariots carry the deities. land word Juggernaut shares its origin from this annual parade.
 But that’s not the sole specialty of the place!
 Some enigmatic activities without any scientific explanations have caught the travelers eye worldwide.